-The approval process for a development project permit can be extremely complex and protracted, as a number of private persons and non-governmental organizations (NGOs) may be involved as participants to the proceedings and many public authorities may be involved as concerned bodies (dotčené orgány in Czech).
-These include the Fire Department, the Department of Public Health, the Heritage Protection Office, the Chief Architect's Office, the Transport Department, the Environmental Office and others.
-First, a development project must comply with an approved urban study or zoning plan.
-If an urban study/zoning plan is not consistent with the intended development project, a change to the urban study/zoning plan is possible.
-Second, the development project must comply with applicable building requirements prescribed in the New Building Act and related regulations.
-Binding locally specific regulations relating to zoning and building requirements may also be issued by the three major Czech cities - Prague, Brno and Ostrava.
-Historically, Prague used this mandate to issue a set of regulations knows as Prague Building Regulations (Pražské stavební předpisy in Czech).
+Once completed, the development project must be approved for use.
+The approval process for a development project permit can be complex and protracted, as a number of individuals and nongovernmental organizations may be involved as participants to the proceedings and many public authorities may be involved as concerned bodies (dotčené orgány in Czech).
+These include the Fire Department, the Department of Public Health, the Heritage Protection Office, the Chief Architect's Office, the Transport Department and others.
+The process regularly involves a final inspection, which verifies that the development was built and can be used in accordance with the building permit.
+Under certain conditions, new developments can be used prior to full completion, or a trial period may be required before the issuance of a final permit.